msse-chem280-master/individual-assignment-4-template/ASSIGNMENT.md

 from floating point numbers.
 We can test this by writing numbers to a file and then reading them in again, then comparing the numbers.

-1. Generate a `std::vector<double>` containing some number of random numbers in the range (-10.0 , 10.0).
-20 numbers should be good.
+1. Create a `std::vector<double>` containing 20 random numbers in the range (-10.0 , 10.0).

-1. Write a function that writes a `std::vector<double>` to a file. **Hint** you likely want to write the `size()` of the vector to the file first, so the reader known how many numbers to read.
+1. Write a function that writes a `std::vector<double>` to a file. **Hint** you likely want to write the `size()` of the vector to the file first, so the reader knows how many numbers to read.

 1. Write a function that reads that file and returns the `std::vector<double>` of